dunkeroni/krita-stable-horde/FeaturePlan.md

     Workaround: use a different sampler.
     Fix: Will add some restrictions to samplers in the future.
 Results Collector does not gracefully handle users deleting nodes manually.
+Crashes if running img2img where the selection area overlaps the edges of the document